©Photo by iStock: 7maru

 From Meguro Station, head downhill towards Yamate Dori.
 My first home in Tokyo was just nearby here, and this stretch of shops with their faded red lanterns and metal shutters never fails to make me feel just the slightest bit nostalgic.

 Now comes the difficult choice.
-Stay and relax under the branches, or head off to view the other delights of Meguro Dori?
+Stay and relax under the branches, or head off to view the other delights of Meguro Dori.
 This is a short walk, so you could head in one of two directions to add some extra kilometers.
-In one direction there is a precinct of very interesting and beautiful temples, in another, an almost two-kilometer-long stroll through some of the best interior shops in Tokyo.
-Walking up one side of the street and then back to the station on the opposite side of the road will give you a seven kilometer walk.
-However, I will save these two options for next week or maybe the week after.
+In one direction there is a precinct of very interesting and beautiful temples.
+In another, an almost two-kilometer-long stroll through some of the best interior shops in Tokyo.
+Walking up one side of the street and then back to the station on the opposite side of the road will give you a seven-kilometer walk.

-For today, the blossoms win.
-They are only here for such a fleeting time, after all.
+For today, however, the blossoms win.
+They are only here for such a fleeting time, after all!

 The Deets